guilhermetavares/restkiss/README.rst

 Why?
 ====

+Creator [@toastdriven](http://github.com/toastdriven) had a very specific goal when building the original restless_, and our goal is to respect it.
+Here it follows:

-Quite simply, I care about creating flexible & RESTFul APIs.
-In building Tastypie, I tried to create something extremely complete & comprehensive.
+> Quite simply, I care about creating flexible & RESTful APIs.
+In building
+> Tastypie, I tried to create something extremely complete & comprehensive.
-The result was writing a lot of hook methods (for easy extensibility) & a lot of (perceived) bloat, as I tried to accommodate for everything people might want/need in a flexible/overridable manner.
+> The result was writing a lot of hook methods (for easy extensibility) & a lot
+> of (perceived) bloat, as I tried to accommodate for everything people might
+> want/need in a flexible/overridable manner.
+>

-But in reality, all I really ever personally want are the RESTful verbs, JSON serialization & the ability of override behavior.
+> But in reality, all I really ever personally want are the RESTful verbs, JSON
+> serialization & the ability of override behavior.
+>

-This one is written for me, but maybe it's useful to you.
+> This one is written for me, but maybe it's useful to you.

 Manifesto